-Here are some practices leaders have used in their companies to build trust:
+Here are some practice leaders have used in their companies to build trust:

 Assume brilliance: the more you monitor your employee’s behavior, the more distrustful they will become.
 Leaders who trust their employees may tell them what to do, but they let them manage their responsibilities in their way.

 In the 1980s, Hewlett-Packard allowed engineers to take equipment, a home without a lot of formal paperwork.
 Because they had the confidence that the supplies would be returned.

 Be more human: People over 45 were raised to separate their personal lives from professionals.
 This difference is less recognized by younger generations.
 Who wants to bring their whole selves to work?
 Sharing personal matters with colleagues can establish new levels of emotional rapport.
 Even negotiations who spend time chatting about non-work stuff before a have reported feeling more cooperative and willing to share more information.

 No back-channel disapprovals: Many organizations have become snake pits of distrust because leaders have permitted some in the community to convict others online, without ever sitting in a room and talking it out.
 Once this behavior becomes suitable, the toughest people in the organization take over, and everyone else cowers.